Skip to main content

 Each of these statutes approaches the issue from a different philosophical and legal standpoint, creating a complex web of compliance obligations that has been the subject of considerable legal and academic debate.

-The tension is most palpable between the ACA’s explicit endorsement of a 30% incentive level and the ADA’s requirement that any medical examination or inquiry, such as a or biometric screening, be “voluntary.”
+The tension is most palpable between the ACA’s explicit endorsement of a 30% incentive level and the ADA’s requirement that any medical examination or inquiry, such as a health risk assessment or biometric screening, be “voluntary.”
 The Equal Employment Opportunity Commission (EEOC), the agency that enforces the ADA, has historically expressed concern that a 30% incentive might be so high as to render a program coercive, and therefore not truly voluntary.

 This led to a period of legal uncertainty, culminating in a court case that invalidated the EEOC’s previous 30% rule, leaving employers in a state of ambiguity.
 This legal friction underscores a fundamental question ∞ at what point does a financial incentive cross the line from encouragement to compulsion?